Skip to main content

 Purchasing top-ups

-When users run out of premium messages, they can purchase additional messages using our top-up plan.
+When users run out of messages, they can purchase additional messages using our top-up plan.
 In this example, the user is purchasing 200 premium messages, which will cost them $20.

 import { useCustomer, CheckoutDialog } from "autumn-js/react";